One-to-one meetings: a complete guide

 • What feedback do you have for me?

 4. Enjoy them.
-Relax and know that with the right intention, it’s almost impossible to mess up a one to one.
-Even if you have a few shaky sessions, there’ll be future opportunities for better one to ones.
+Relax and know that with the right intention, it's almost impossible to mess up a one-to-one meeting.
+Even if you have a few shaky sessions, there'll be future opportunities for better one-on-ones.

 5. Use this time to listen, build rapport and get to know your employees and do your best to support them.
 And you'll be on the right track.